As flu season worsens, Regence members are encouraged to get vaccinated

 Last year’s flu season in the U.S. was worse than the previous five years, with 41.3 million people becoming ill and 53,700 deaths.

-The Centers for Disease Control and Prevention (CDC) encourages everyone 6 months and older to get the vaccine each year.
+The CDC encourages everyone 6 months and older to get the vaccine each year.
 Certain people are at more risk of becoming sick if they contract the flu, including:

 - Children younger than 5, but especially those younger than 2